Voters approve building projects & A/C

 For many of us, this past year has vividly illustrated the importance of being prepared.
 But even before the pandemic, River Vale Public Schools began an extensive evaluation of the district’s needs.
-It began with a Physical Needs Study in June 2019, and ultimately led the Board of Education to propose a bond referendum.
+It began with a Physical Needs Study in June 2019, and ultimately led the Board of Education to propose the district's first bond referendum in 20 years.
+The April 20 vote involves improvements that would shape student experiences and address building needs for decades to come.